Swollen Ear: Dog

 - Treatment for a swollen ear will depends on the cause.

-- Contact your vet for an appointment if you notice your dog has something wrong with their ears – ear problems are very uncomfortable.
+- Contact your vet if you notice your dog has something wrong with their ears – ear problems are very uncomfortable.

 - Never attempt to treat a swollen ear at home.